 - minimum GPA of 3.0 in the following courses: ACCT 311, ACCT 322 and FNCE 301 (or equivalent)

-- if an applicant in Accounting has not yet completed one or more of the required courses, they may be considered for conditional admission* to Co-op until such time as they have met this condition of admission.
+- if an applicant in Accounting has not yet completed one or more of the required courses, they may be considered for conditional admission* to Co-op provided that they will complete all required courses prior to the term of admission.

 GPA Requirements – Human Resources Management Major, International Business Major, Management Major, Marketing Major, Supply Chain Management Major